IBM Cloud Docs

 • SUSE Linux Enterprise Server 15 SP 3 for SAP Applications (amd64) - images: ibm-sles-15-3-amd64-sap-hana-<x>

-The provided SSH keys are used to access the VSI via SSH, as a root user.
-The storage volumes are configured based on the Intel Virtual Server certified profiles on VPC infrastructure for SAP HANA.
+The provided SSH keys are used to access the SAP HANA server via SSH, as a root user.
+The storage volumes for SAP HANA on VSI are configured based on the Intel Virtual Server certified profiles on VPC infrastructure for SAP HANA.
+The storage volumes for SAP HANA on Bare Metal Server are configured based on the Bare metal servers certified profiles on VPC infrastructure for SAP HANA.

 Script files

-The configuration and script files are available in the GitHub repository.
+The deployment automation script files are available in the GitHub repository.

 Schematics deployment